Frequently Asked Questions

 A. Ayahuasca contains Dimethyltryptamine (DMT), which is a schedule 1 controlled substance that is ordinarily not legal to possess or distribute according to United States law.
-However, the American Indian Religious Freedom Act of 1978 and the Religious Freedom Restoration Act of 1993 make exceptions for people with sincerely held religious beliefs not to have undue burdens placed on them by generally applicable laws that might interfere with their religious practices.
-The U.S. Supreme Court has consistently upheld this exception for members of the Native American Church.
-At this time, such legal protections may not be extended to persons who are not under the direct supervision of medicine persons who have been adopted by the Native American Church.
-CLICK HERE to become a member.
+However, the Religious Freedom Restoration Act of 1993 make exceptions for people with sincerely held religious beliefs not to have undue burdens placed on them by generally applicable laws that might interfere with their religious practices.

 Q. Is Ayahuasca safe?